 - You face (or your business is facing) an immediate threat of adverse action,

 - You (or your business) will suffer irreparable injury or long-term adverse impact, or

 - You've tried repeatedly to contact the IRS but no one has responded, or the IRS hasn't responded by the date promised.

-If you qualify for our help, you'll be assigned to one advocate who'll be with you at every turn and do everything possible to resolve your problem.
-We have offices in every state, the District of Columbia, and Puerto Rico, and our services are always free.
+If you qualify for our help, you'll be assigned to one advocate who'll be with you at every turn and do everything possible to resolve your problem, and our services are always free.

 TAS also handles large-scale or systemic problems that affect many taxpayers.
 If you know of one of these broad issues, please report it to us through our Systemic Advocacy Management System.